 2. Chicken grows very fast

 Within 21 days, the egg is hatched and within 28 weeks, they are ready for the market.
-That means a farmer may start making his money in just 34 weeks after successfully setting up his farm and whatever returns he make could be doubled in a year based on this calculation.
+That means a farmer may start making his money in just 34 weeks after successfully setting up his farm and whatever returns he make could be doubled in a year base on this calculation.
+However, they could be mortality sometimes but the mortality rate can be greatly reduced through proper management.

 3. Chicken sells at a very good price